 Application deadlines can be found on our dates page.

 Your application will be considered incomplete and won’t be processed until we receive your application fee or an authorized fee waiver.
-We strongly encourage payment by credit card at the time of your application submission.
+If you pay the fee at the time of your application submission, we strongly encourage payment by credit card.
+If you choose to pay later, you can pay by credit card through your status page in myIllini.

 We’ll evaluate your classes after you submit your application and application fee.
 Students attending 2-year and some 4-year institutions in Illinois may work with an advisor at their current institution.
 To review courses for transferability, refer to Transferology.